SAMAD101/sowa-cli/README.md

-# Sowa - Solana Wallet CLI
+# SoWa - Solana Wallet CLI

 Sowa (SOlana-WAllet) is a command-line interface tool for managing Solana wallets and performing basic operations on the Solana blockchain.